emolsson/java-driver/upgrade_guide/README.md

    provided (and in that case, `getValues()` will contain the values corresponding to those markers).
 If need be, it is possible to force the old behavior by using the new `setForceNoValues()` method.

-10. The `DefaultRetryPolicy`'s behaviour have changed in the case of an Unavailable exception received from a request.
-The new behaviour will cause the driver to process a Retry on a different node at most once, otherwise an exception will be thrown.
-This change makes sense in the case where the node tried initially for the request happens to be isolated from the rest of the other nodes (let's say, because of bad partition of the network) but can still answer to the client normally, in this case, trying on other node have higher chances of success.
-The previous behaviour was to always throw an exception.

 #### Other API Changes